AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 In addition to the privacy capabilities already available (including consent management, data retention settings, and user roles), Adobe Campaign helps facilitate your readiness for CCPA:

 * Right to Access and Right to Delete: we are leveraging the capabilities that were added for GDPR.
 [Read more](https://helpx.adobe.com/campaign/kb/acc-privacy.html#righttoaccess)
 * You can track whether a consumer has opted-out for the sale of Personal Information.
-For this, you need to extend the Profiles table and add an <strong>Opt-Out for CCPA</strong> field.
+For this, you need to extend the Profiles table and add an **Opt-Out for CCPA** field.
 [Read more](https://helpx.adobe.com/campaign/kb/acc-privacy.html#ccpa)

 **Workflow live monitoring**